kamoshi/kamoshi.org/content/posts/building-an-ssg-in-rust/index.md

 and lots of flexibility at the same time, I figured that I needed to create my own generator from scratch to accomplish what I want to do.

-The first thing I had to do was choose the language and the ecosystem for the generator, and as you already know, I ended up with Rust.
-I've considered different languages and ecosystems - like Haskell - but Rust currently has a lot of industrial momentum, that's the current zeitgeist.
+Once I realized that I would be writing my own generator I had to choose the language and the ecosystem for the generator, and as you already know, I ended up with Rust.
+I've considered different languages and ecosystems, like Haskell, but Rust currently has a lot of industrial momentum, that's the current zeitgeist, so I started looking into writing a Rust implementation.

-Contrary to what many people say, Rust is not a silver bullet, the fact that in Rust you have to deal with memory, even if it's automatic most of the time can be a deal breaker.
+Contrary to what many people say these days, Rust is definitely not a silver bullet, the fact that in Rust you have to deal with memory, even if it's automatic most of the time, can be a deal breaker.
 Sometimes you just don't need to care about memory, so having To deal with it is a waste of mental energy.
 Nevertheless, I decided that this tradeoff is worth taking in this case, given that Rust has:

 - lots of good enough libraries
 - vibrant community
 - ergonomic abstractions
 - automatic memory management with borrow checker

-So given these facts, I came to the conclusion that going with Rust will make it easy to find any library I need to create a generator, and the memory management is an acceptable tradeoff for the fact that Rust programs are generally quite fast and compile to a single binary.
+Ultimately I came to the conclusion that going with Rust will make it easy to find any library I need to create a generator, and the memory management is an acceptable tradeoff for the fact that Rust programs are generally quite fast and compile to a single binary.

 When it comes to the actual form factor of the library, I wanted it to be really minimal and allow for maximal flexibility.
 I really enjoyed the way Astro works,